DH@UF is a member of the Florida Digital Humanities Consortium. (opens in new tab)

 The UF Digital Humanities Working Group (DHWG) began in December 2011 as an informal group to ask for input from participants on a range of digital humanities activities being planned for the Spring 2012 semester, with support from the CLAS Dean’s Office and UF Office of Research.
 These activities are designed to introduce faculty and students in the humanities disciplines to the range of work and resources available at UF for exploring the humanities in and for a digital age.

 All UF faculty, staff, and graduate students are invited to join the DHWG, a group of scholars who meet to monthly to discuss current topics and projects in the digital humanities.
 The DHWG is co-convened by two faculty members and a graduate student.
 The DHWG also works to plan the annual Digital Humanities Day, which is held in April on the first reading day of the spring semester.
-To view membership, meeting agendas, Digital Humanities Day proceedings, and other materials, please see the Digital Humanities collection and archive.
+To view membership, meeting agendas, Digital Humanities Day proceedings, and other materials, please see the Digital Humanities collection and archive (opens in new tab).

-To stay informed about DHWG meetings and digital humanities work at UF, subscribe to the Digital-Humanities-L listserv.
+To stay informed about DHWG meetings and digital humanities work at UF, subscribe to the Digital-Humanities-L listserv (opens in new tab).

 UF Resources and Collaborators for Digital Projects